mustafa-sarshar/friendly-chat/README.md

 ## KEY FEATURES

-- A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+- A welcome page where users can select to set/reset their profile and messages, as well as entered their desired chatroom code, and choose a background color for the chat screen before joining the chat.
+- A profile page where users can enter their username, select, pick from library, or take a photo for their user avatar and choose a background color for their profile.
-- A page displaying the conversation, as well as an input field and submit button.
+- A page displaying the conversation, chatroom code, as well as an input field and submit button.
 - The chat must provide users with two additional communication features: sending images and location data.
 - Data gets stored online and offline.